-Question No. 4: Could you describe a project where an interdisciplinary approach was essential and how design thinking facilitated this?
+Question No. 4: Could you describe a project where an interdisciplinary approach was essential and the way in which design thinking facilitated it?

 The interviewed professionals provided some details on a number of projects they were involved in, in which the interdisciplinary approach was essential: